 Hire the spazmatics

 The Spazmatics are available for private events, public concerts, corporate functions, weddings, and more!
-To check pricing, or to hire The Spazmatics, Contact Jay Siegan Presents here
+To inquire about pricing and availability of Spazmatics, or to book Spazmatics for your event, Contact Jay Siegan Presents here.

 the basics: The Spazmatics